 - Puzzles, cards, and board games

-As your time with us comes to an end, you’ll closely work with our discharge planner to create a plan of care for your continued recovery.
+As your time at Highland Ridge Hospital comes to an end, you’ll closely work with our discharge planner to create a plan of care for your continued recovery.
 Some people choose to step down into our intensive outpatient programs – PHP and IOP – and slowly reintegrate back into their community.
-Others feel they’ve made enough progress during their stay with us that they’re able to return home with referrals to traditional outpatient therapy and community resources.
+Others feel they’ve made enough progress during their stay at our treatment center that they’re able to return home with referrals to traditional outpatient therapy and community resources.

 Our treatment center is in Salt Lake City (Midvale) and serves residents from all over Central and Northern Utah.
 Call one of our admissions counselors today for a free, confidential screening to see how Highland Ridge Hospital can help you regain a happy, healthy life.